davebenson/doom4-walkthrough/README.md

 Checkpoint.

 It's probably worth going back to the Blockade you entered from, and look around for a cave (it'll be on the left as you walk toward the Force Field).
-The cave is Secret #???, Elite Guard #???.
+The cave has Elite Guard #1.
 There's some ammo (etc) here.

-# Mission 4: Fight: Argent Cell
+## Mission 4: Fight: Argent Cell
 (It might seem logical to destroy the Argent Filter associated with the Gore Nest first, but due to how the Checkpoints work, I suggest doing things in this order)

 You can now go and destroy the Argent Filter, but I think it makes sense to first deal with the Argent Cell.